avmolaei/AV-RK-MK2/README.md

 PCB files: gerbers and boms

+MODULES: modules, duh.

 `//TODO: shit to fix and/or add
 `

-`
-PCBs: on all PCBs, the I2C/PWR lines are too close to the edge `
+PCBs: on all PCBs, the I2C/PWR lines are too close to the edge
-`pogo pins need to be laid out symetricaly (male on left, and female on right) to allow for modules) `
-`

 FIRMWARE: needs to be ported from SAMD21 core to NRF52840.
-Also, need to fix trackball precision issue `
+Also, need to fix trackball precision issue.
+Also, the USB HID lib needs to go from Keyboard.h to TinyUSB.

-`
-CAD: maybe enhance aesthetics for the top plate?
+CAD: maybe enhance aesthetics for the top plate? also need to make some sort of alignement system for the pogo pins, sometimes when docking/undocking modules the pins may short and require a MCU reset
-`

 `MODULES:`

-`
-AV-RK SENSOR MODULE: It has a thin OLED display and a square one.
-It will have an RTC, a humidity/temp sensor and a heartbeat sensor, all that on the I2C BUS
+**__AV-RK SENSOR MODULE__**: It has a thin OLED display and a square one.
+It will have an RTC, a humidity/temp sensor and a heartbeat sensor, all that on the I2C BUS.
+V2 of this module will inclue an independant MCU so the code is not cluttering the main keyboard code.
+AAAAAAAAA

-`
-`
-AV-RK MOUSE CHARGER: it will have a tiny arduino nano inside, and will recieve commands based on keyboard shortcuts on the I2C bus.
+**__AV-RK MOUSE CHARGER__**: it will have a tiny arduino nano inside, and will recieve commands based on keyboard shortcuts on the I2C bus.
 The "independant" arduino will trigger LEDs for caps lock/num lock/scroll lock, and will control a tiny servo-actuated arm that shows pogo pins to charge the mouse overnight.
-The mouse needs to be modified with a USB connector soldered to pogo pins. `
+The mouse needs to be modified with a USB connector soldered to pogo pins.

+Sensors have been designed, made; all is left is to integrate them in the main code.

+A better, more sensible solution would be to embedd a small low power MCU (e.g: arduino nano) in each module, and make them use a "protocol", where Fn + [NUMPAD NUMBER] sends a set command and the module is programmed to understand the command, instead of integrating everything in the main keyboard code, making a messs.